Evrymmnt - stock.adobe.com

 A factory reset may be necessary when a device has performance issues or is set to go to a new user.
 IT can execute this process in Windows 11 while avoiding unwanted data loss.

-There are several circumstances that may prompt Windows professionals to perform a factory reset on one or more Windows 11 desktops or laptops.
+Various circumstances may prompt Windows professionals to perform a factory reset on one or more Windows 11 desktops or laptops.

 By definition, a factory reset restores the target PC to the same condition it was in when it first left the factory.
-The action removes any settings, preferences and other customizations that users made after the device's arrival.
-Any applications that users installed will likewise no longer be present.
+This action removes any settings, preferences and other customizations users made after the device arrived.
+Likewise, any applications installed will no longer be present.

-A factory reset is a helpful option when IT needs to revert a device to its original state, and as an IT administrator, you can carry this action out easily in a Windows 11 environment.
+A factory reset is helpful when IT needs to revert a device to its original state.
+An IT administrator can do this quickly in a Windows 11 environment.
+Typical situations that call for a factory reset include the following:

 Precautions to take before performing a factory reset

-Not every device is ready to undergo a factory reset.
-You should keep a few considerations in mind before performing this action.
-Make an image-based backup before performing a factory reset on any Windows 11 PC, and make sure you have the tools necessary to restore such a backup.
+Not every device is ready for a factory reset, and there are a few things to do before performing this action.
+First, make an image-based backup, and then make sure you have the tools necessary to restore such a backup.
+This provides a fallback in case the factory reset fails to complete correctly and leaves the PC in a nonworking state.

-Consider backup tools, such as Macrium Reflect, that create bootable media known as rescue media, which is typically stored on a USB flash drive.
-If anything goes wrong with the factory reset, you can boot to this media and then restore the PC to its pre-reset state.
+Consider backup tools such as Macrium Reflect X or EaseUS Todo Backup.
+These create bootable rescue media, typically stored on a USB flash or solid-state drive (SSD).
+If anything goes wrong with the factory reset, you can boot to this media and restore the PC to its pre-reset state using the backup image you made beforehand.

 Why perform a factory reset?

-A factory reset is usually needed in two circumstances.
-The first scenario is when a PC will be decommissioned for sale or transferred to another user.
-The factory reset removes all changes since the PC left the factory, which leaves it in a clean state for sale or handoff.
+A factory reset is usually needed in one of two typical situations.
+The first is when a PC is decommissioned for sale or transferred to another user.
+The factory reset removes all changes since the PC left the factory, leaving it in a clean state for sale or handoff.
 Make sure to apply pending updates to the OS to make the PC current and secure.
-The reset goes back in time to the date it left the factory, which may be one or more feature upgrades behind current production levels.
+The reset returns to when it left the factory, which may be one or more feature upgrades behind current production levels.

 The second scenario is when a PC exhibits noticeable performance, stability or behavioral problems.
-There's little that an in-place upgrade repair install can't fix in Windows 11, but sometimes even that maneuver won't restore a PC to normal operation.
+There's little that an in-place upgrade repair install can't fix in Windows 11, but sometimes even that maneuver doesn't restore a PC to regular operation.
 When that happens, a clean install or a factory reset is a potential next step toward Windows recovery.
-Thus, the factory reset can take the PC back to its earliest Windows state, possibly fixing whatever ails it.
+Thus, the factory reset can take the PC back to its earliest Windows state, possibly fixing whatever the root issue is.

-How to perform a factory reset in Windows 11
+How to factory reset a Windows 11 PC

 To start the factory reset process in Windows 11, click Start > Settings > System > Recovery (Figure 1).
 Then, select Reset PC.

-You can also start the Reset PC operation from the sign-in screen or by using a recovery drive or installation media to enter recovery mode during boot-up.
+You can also start the Reset PC operation from the sign-in screen or use a recovery drive or installation media to enter recovery mode during boot-up.
 Press the shift key while selecting Restart to boot into local recovery mode.

 The 'Recovery' screen in the Windows 11 system settings.